-The collection received 11,084 unique page views (23,026 total page views) during the seven-month period from June 9, 2017 through January 19, 2018.
-During the six-month period from January 4, 2017 through June 8, 2017 the collection received 13,383 unique page views (24,324 total page views).
+During the five month period from January 20, 2018 through June 5, 2018, the collection received 9,015 unique page views (16,543 total page views).
+During the seven-month period from June 9, 2017 through January 19, 2018, the collection received 11,084 unique page views (23,026 total page views).
+There has been a decline in engagement with the collection over the past 18 - 24 months.
+During the five month period from January 4, 2017 through June 8, 2017 the collection received 13,383 unique page views (24,324 total page views).
+Refreshing and promoting content should benefit member engagement with this resource.

-The Center has added new trends to the collection (Blockchain, Creative Placemaking, Smart Cities, Virtual Reality, and Voice Control) and has continued to promote the availability of those new trends in the Center's e-mail newsletter, Read for Later.
+The Center has added new trends to the collection (Co-Working/Co-Living, Design Thinking, and Experiential Retail).
+There have been a total of eight new trends added this year (with those reported at Midwinter - Blockchain, Creative Placemaking, Smart Cities, Virtual Reality, and Voice Control).
+This is shy of a goal of one per month.
+New trends continue to be promoted in the Center's e-mail newsletter, Read for Later.

 The Center's e-mail newsletter, Read for Later, which shares the Center's weekly trend scanning to help library professionals think about the future of our collections, spaces, services, partners, and roles in the community, continues to grow.
-Subscription to the newsletter has steadily grown to 3,338 current subscribers (10% growth over numbers reported at the 2017 ALA Annual Conference) - in addition to several hundred more readers accessing the posts via the Center's blog or RSS reader apps like Feedly.
-Newsletter activity remains strong and feedback about the newsletter remains very positive.
+Subscription to the newsletter has steadily grown to 3,450 current subscribers (3% growth over numbers reported at the 2018 ALA Midwinter Meeting) - in addition to several hundred more readers accessing the posts via the Center's blog or RSS reader apps like Feedly.
+Newsletter activity remains strong and feedback about the newsletter remains positive.
 The newsletter sees immediate unique open rates in the 25% to 35% range and longer-term unique open rates around 45%.